By the Gods Beloved: Plot summary

 Some days later the opportunity arises and they sneak into Kamt to find themselves in the middle of a massive temple.
 Hiding in the background they watch an ornate ceremony take place in the middle of which is a living breathing Pharaoh, his mother, Queen Maat-kha, and the High Priest Ur-tasen.
 Eavesdropping on the Queen and the Priest, they discover that the Pharaoh is very ill and if he dies his throne will pass to his cousin Princess Neit-akrit, as Maat-kha cannot remain as queen if she has no son or husband to accompany her on the throne.

-At this point Hugh comes out from his hiding place and tells the shocked witnesses that he has been sent by Ra.
-The Priest asks him what his will is, to which Hugh replies "To wed that woman and sit upon the throne of Kamt".

-Hugh's actions stun Mark but probably save them from death as they are quickly accepted by those present, who fall at Hugh's feet.
-The pair are treated like gods: showered with food, given luxurious clothes and entertained with lavish ceremonies.
-Before long they have been fully integrated into palace life.